 • Battery life!
 Constant use at low temperatures can drain your phone battery in a matter of a few hours.
 Depending on the type of trip you are doing this can be critical.
 For reliability an external battery is essential.
-External batteries com in all shapes and sizes, a small thumb drive size battery can be good for 1-2 recharges and a battery the size of a pack of cards will charge your phone, your Ipod and your Go Pro so often that you will have little time to travel since you will be playing with your devices so much.
-There are many light weight solar powered chargers available but unless you plan on being gone for longer that a week, a rechargeable battery is probably more reliable.
+External batteries come in all shapes and sizes, a small thumb drive size battery can be good for 1-2 recharges and a battery the size of a pack of cards will charge your phone, your iPod and your Go Pro so often that you will have little time to travel since you will be playing with your devices so much.
+There are many lightweight solar-powered chargers available but unless you plan on being gone for longer than a week, a rechargeable battery is probably more reliable.

 • Water!
 Using a phone in the rain or even heavy fog can ruin it.
 It might not crap out on you right then but these things do not like water and they WILL die if used in wet conditions.
 Luckily this is an easy fix since waterproof cases are easily purchased.
 Many phones are now coming with water resistance standard.

 • Altitude.
 Most phones are guaranteed to 3000m.
-This is a conservative figure but for something critical like navigation it is best not to push the limit to far.
+This is a conservative figure but for something critical like navigation, it is best not to push the limit too far.
 While in some parts of the world this limit will make navigation impossible, for most places (like New Zealand), particularly on valley floors where most navigation occurs, 3000m will not be a problem.

 • Over technology-ness.
 Maybe it is not a word but you know what I mean.
 Increasing dependence on electronic devices has its dangers.
 If you forget the wire that attaches the battery to your phone or your phone dies or breaks, you will be left in the lurch.
 You can back up your systems with a GPS and maps but that is not much of a step forward in terms of cost and weight.
 However, if are willing to rely on the computer that controls your brakes and steering in your car without thinking about it, your phone is the least of your worries.